Here’s what happened at Uber today

 Other than the softer words Uber’s communications team shared via Twitter, Khosrowshahi reportedly also spoke about being a fighter and how he won’t “bullshit” anyone.

 Khosrowshahi also said he needs to bring on a chairperson to partner up with him at the Board level.
-He also needs to bring on on a COO and a CFO.
+He also needs to bring on a COO and a CFO.
 Other than that, the meeting seemed to be pretty chill.

 There were also, obvi, some selfies that went down.